Connect a Printer

 - a DNP WPS unit with a connected printer

-Start by getting your printer connected to your network
+Start by getting your printer & iPad connected together

 You'll want to get your printer connected and have internet connectivity at the same time.